-A: The Last, Best and Final Offer will be posted on the Local Lodge website (www.iamlocal2786.org or facebook.com/iam2786) as soon as your Negotiating Committee receives it and the information will be passed out to the members at the beginning of the contract ratification meeting.
-We will go over the information line by line and then have a question and answer session immediately after.
+A: The Last, Best and Final Offer will be posted on the Local Lodge website as soon as your Negotiating Committee receives it, and the information will be passed out to the members at the beginning of the contract ratification meeting.
+We will go over the information line by line and then have a question-and-answer session immediately after.
 Then we will vote on the offer.